 Next, the last bottom forms.
 This indicated a strong support level is in place.
 When the bears see that they’ve hit a low 3 times and haven’t been able to push price lower, they give into the bulls as price breaks resistance.

 The lows should be equal in price each time although that may not always be the case.
 If it’s not equal it needs to be pretty close to it.
 It also needs to be well spaced as well as have significant turning points.
-Looking to learn stock trading?
-Take our free stock trading courses to help you get started.
+Looking to learn stock market trading?
+Take our free stock training courses to help you get started.

 Triple bottom patterns can resemble other patterns as it’s developing.
-Hence the importance of being able to see patterns within patterns.
+You can find them on any type of chart with a candlestick.

 The support line forms horizontally while the resistance level forms the angle.
 Being able to draw support and resistance lines as well as trend lines are incredibly important.
-Read our post on how to draw support and resistance to learn more.

 For 3 bottom patterns to be complete, there needs to be a breakout of resistance.
 You can see in the charts posted above that once the resistance level was broken the stock moved up.